RICARDO Air Fryer Air Fryer Review

 PTFE

-Its basket is large enough to prepare food for about four to five people.
+Its basket is large enough to prepare food for about four to five people, and its crisper plate has a PTFE coating, making it easy to clean.
 While it provides a very good amount of surface area, some fryers with a smaller overall capacity, such as the 6.3-quart COSORI TurboBlaze, offer the same amount of space to arrange food in a single layer.
-Its crisper plate has a PTFE coating, making it easy to clean.
+If you're looking for more capacity and surface area, you might be interested in a dual-basket model, like the Philips 3000 Series Dual Basket NA350/00.

 7.4